bharvey125/SeniorAppliedScientist_assement/README.md

 - Specific routes are performing worse then others.
   ## <u>Trend in Avg Times Across Days Of Week</u>
   ![Count Of Extreme Events By Day](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/Count%20of%20extreme%20events%20by%20day.png)
+- An extreme event is defined as deviations that are 1.5*middle 50% of the data away from the bottom 25%
+- It was found that extreme events are more likely to occur from Tuesday to Friday.
+It was also found that Monday was only slightly worse in terms of extreme event occurrence than the weekend.